nodiscc/xsrv/docs/installation/controller-preparation.md

 # (optional) install the command line tool to your $PATH (optional)
 sudo cp xsrv/xsrv /usr/local/bin/

+# authorize your SSH key on the remote user account (replace 'deploy' with the user you created suring server preparation)
+ssh-copy-id deploy@my.CHANGEME.org
 ```

 _Note:_ it is also possible (but not recommended) to use the server itself as a controller.
 It will then configure itself without need for a SSH connection.